rust-lang/rfcs/text/3263-pre-release-sticky.md

   2. Use a separate value `pre-release-updates = "sticky" # or "default"`:

-     This is less overkill, but have the drawback to include a new value in `Cargo.toml` just for that.

-Both these solutions would need a new Rust edition to be introduce by default.
+     This is less overkill and can be remove at the next Edition of Rust.

-Instead, We could change the rule of Semver for pre-release and say there is no precedence rule for pre-release. `1.0.0-alpha.0` would never match any other requirement that exact same version.
+Instead, We could decide that since Semver doesn't specify compatible rule for pre-release and say there is no compatible version for pre-release. `1.0.0-alpha.0` would never match any other requirement that exact same version.
 That mean that `^1.0.0-alpha.0` could only match `1.0.0-alpha.0` version.
-This have the major benefit to not introduce inconsistency with pre-release and release in Cargo resolve but this would not follow Semver.
+This have the major benefit to not introduce inconsistency with pre-release and release in Cargo resolve.
 This could also be adopted transparently or using opt-in solution.

 # Prior art
 [prior-art]: #prior-art

 Unknown, Cargo behavior to by default use the most compatible version is unique AFAIK most other tool assume `version = "=1.0.0"` for `version = "1.0.0"`.
 So this problem may be unique to Cargo.

+[Npm rules](https://docs.npmjs.com/cli/v6/using-npm/semver) follow the same than cargo for compatibility version but npm default to `=` for everything while Cargo default to `^`.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

 If we expect other change in the way Cargo resolver work before the next Rust edition we could prefer ship this feature with a more big `resolver = 3` update.

+It's unclear how an opt-in feature interact with dependencies.
+For example, A depend on a pre-release of B, but B also depend on a pre-release of C. B didn't opt-in to this resolver But A did.
+Will Cargo use A choice and only use the strictly same version for pre-release of C?
+This could be done but what if B break cause it was also using the newer pre-release of C without know it?
+The why I think we should try to introduce this change transparently, we must carefully check for break in the existing ecosystem.
+There should be very few break if not zero.

 # Future possibilities
 [future-possibilities]: #future-possibilities

-Introduce a more complex precedence rule for pre-release, for example we could say pre-release tag have its own rule about Semver like:
+Since Semver doesn't clearly specify compatibility rules for pre-release we could introduce a more complex compatible version rules for pre-release, for example we could say pre-release tag have its own rule about Semver like:

 ```none
 1.0.0-0.0